tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * What about your privacy in this sentiment analysis revolution?

-  * **Answer:** This is definitely a major concern, you should have consent from people to analyze the sentiment of their written communications and a storage and security infrastructure in compliance with user privacy regulations.
+  * **Answer:** This is definitely a major concern.
+Companies should get consent from people to analyze the sentiment of their written communications, and a storage and security infrastructure in compliance with user privacy regulations.

 This activity looks to challenge students to think outside of the box and encourages them to dream about future applications of sentiment analysis in FinTech.